 -Install a smart thermostat: A smart thermostat may help save you up to 30% on your energy bill.

--Make sure your HVAC system is properly maintained: Consistent maintenance can improve the efficiency of your system by up to 15%.
+-Make sure your HVAC system is properly maintained: a consistent hvac tune-up can improve the efficiency of your system by up to 15%.

 -Review the insulation levels in your attic: Proper insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.